 The flu vaccination

-Royal Voluntary Service and the NHS work together to encourage people over 65 to get flu safe with a free flu jab from their GP or pharmacist.
+Royal Voluntary Service and the NHS work together to encourage people to get flu safe with a flu jab from their GP or pharmacist.

-Flu is a highly contagious infection that anyone can catch, and it can be really serious for some.
-People at most risk include those aged 65 or over, pregnant women, and those with health conditions such as severe asthma, chest or heart complaints, and diabetes.
+Flu is a highly contagious infection that anyone can catch, and it can be serious for some.
+Its especially important that people at increased risk including those aged 65 or over, pregnant women, and those with health conditions have their free vaccination every year.

 We hope that people with concerns about flu, carers and families, find this guide useful.
 Download a copy of The flu vaccination, print this page to give to someone you know or use the share button on the right.

 For more information, speak to your GP or local pharmacist, or visit nhs.uk/flu

 What is flu?
 Isn’t it just a heavy cold?

 Flu occurs every year, usually in the winter, which is why it’s sometimes called seasonal flu.
 It’s a highly infectious disease with symptoms that come on very quickly.
 Colds are much less serious and usually start gradually with a stuffy or runny nose and a sore throat.
 A bad bout of flu can be much worse than a heavy cold.

 The most common symptoms of flu are fever, chills, headache, aches and pains in the joints and muscles, and extreme tiredness.
 Healthy individuals usually recover within two to seven days, but for some the disease can lead to hospitalisation, permanent disability or even death.